CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ### Brief Analysis of Career Shooting Averages
 - These reveal that Anthony Davis seems to be the more efficient scorer of the two, as he has slightly higher averages in field goal percentage and free throw percentage and a significantly higher 3-point percentage.
-- Davis appears to be the more efficient scorer overall, particularly due to his superior three-point and free-throw shooting.
-While Duncan was a highly efficient scorer in his own right, especially in the mid-range, Davis's ability to stretch the floor and convert free throws makes him statistically the more efficient scorer.
+- Duncan was a highly efficient scorer in his own right, especially in the mid-range, Davis's ability to stretch the floor and convert free throws makes him statistically the more efficient scorer.
-- However, once again, it's important to remember that these are career averages.
+- Again, it's important to remember that these are career averages.
 Duncan's prime scoring efficiency was likely higher than his career average due to the decline in his athleticism and role later in his career.
-- Furthermore, context is important.
-Duncan's role in the Spurs' system was different than Davis's role on his teams.
-Duncan was often a facilitator and defensive anchor, whereas Davis has been more of a primary scoring option.
-I'll go more into detail on this later.

 ![FG%](Images/FG_PCT.png)
 ![FT%](Images/FT_PCT.png)